abbreviatedman/react-full-stack-database/readme.md

 6. In terminal, use command `npm install dotenv`

 7. Create a `.env` file.
-On it, place the port number:
+In it, place the port number:

 ```
 PORT=3001